PelionIoT/mbl-docs/Docs/Update/intro_update.md

 * Runs the newly installed version of the application.
 * Removes the previously installed version of the application.

 <span class="notes">**Note**: The previously installed version of an application is removed only if the new version can be successfully installed and run.
-If the update payload contains multiple applications, the previously installed versions are removed only if all applications are successfully installed and run.
-If any application in the update payload fails to run or install, all newly installed application versions are removed, and the previously installed versions are restarted.</span>
+If the update payload contains multiple applications, the previously installed versions are removed only if *all* applications are successfully installed and run.
+If any application in the update payload fails to install or run, all newly installed application versions are removed, and the previously installed versions are restarted.</span>

 ### Root file system updates